 Since Java is an object-oriented language, the structure is inherent in the language to lead to well-structured programs.
 The Java language does not contain the goto statement.
 However, even though Java sets forth this structure and in spite of it, programmers can create unstructured code.
 Java does have the continue, break, throw, and return statements that can create complicated control flows when used in an undisciplined manner.
 Unstructured code can be more difficult for Java static analyzers to analyze and is sometimes used on purpose to obfuscate the functionality of software.
 Code that has been modified multiple times by an assortment of programmers to add or remove functionality or to fix problems can be prone to become unstructured.

 Many style guides recommend the use of no more than one return statement in a method.
+This style originated in assembly code where each return went directly back to the function caller, which is not true in modern languages.
+In compiled Java code, the return statement always transfers to compiler-generated wrapper code that checks for exceptions, finalizes temporary variable and other state, and checks for a legal value to be returned.

+Multiple returns are only a problem if various branches within a function perform disparate calculations and some return from within a branch while others take alternative action.
+Code where a simple calculation such as a case expression results in a return from each branch with a unique value is a valid pattern.

 6.31.2 Guidance to language users